antrea-io/antrea/docs/windows.md

 1. OVS containerization is not supported, so OVS userspace processes need to be run as Windows native services.
-2. When running the `Prepare-Node.ps1` script, you will need to explicitly specify that you are using the docker container runtime.
-The script will then take are of installing wins.
+2. When running the `Prepare-Node.ps1` script, you will need to explicitly specify that you are using the Docker container runtime.
+The script will then take care of installing wins.
 For example:

    ```powershell
    .\Prepare-Node.ps1 -KubernetesVersion v1.23.5 -NodeIP 192.168.1.10 -ContainerRuntime docker